MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 Encrypting your most sensitive documents and emails helps to ensure that only authorized people can access this data.
 However, there are some considerations to take into account:

-- If your organization hasn't [enabled sensitivity labels for Office files in SharePoint and OneDrive (public preview)](sensitivity-labels-sharepoint-onedrive-files.md):
+- If your organization hasn't [enabled sensitivity labels for Office files in SharePoint and OneDrive](sensitivity-labels-sharepoint-onedrive-files.md):

     - Search, eDiscovery, and Delve will not work for encrypted files.
     - DLP policies work for the metadata of these encrypted files (including retention label information) but not the content of these files (such as credit card numbers within files).